platformsh/platformsh-docs/docs/src/domains/troubleshoot.md

 The response should be long.
 Look for error messages.
 They're usually explicit enough.
-Often the problem is with a mismatch between the certificate and the domain name or an expired [custom certificate](steps/tls.md).
+Often the problem is caused by a mismatch between the certificate and the domain name or an expired [custom certificate](steps/tls.md).

 ### Error provisioning certificates